tupperward/blog/content/posts/cooking/turking.md

 Poultry also tends to dry out, so we're going to give it some help by giving it a glaze.
 This well also just make it nice and savory and sweet and unctuous, it's just good all around.

 To avoid further drying, we're going to cook this bird relatively hot.
 350-375F the whole time, keeping things relatively close to typical oven temps.
+Going too much lower will give the meat a little too much time to dry out, instead we want to cook evenly and relatively quckly.
 The easy way to achieve this with a kettle grill is to use one whole chimney of lit lump charcoal far off on the back side of the grill.
-I have a [Slow-N-Sear](https://snsgrills.com/collections/slow-n-sear) that I swear by to keep coals safely in one area of the grill.
+I also have a [Slow-N-Sear](https://snsgrills.com/collections/slow-n-sear) that I swear by to keep coals safely in one area of the grill.
+If you're clever with steel or tin foil you can make something similar yourself.

 We're going to use a thermometer to test doneness and check grill temp.
-This is honestly the most optional, but also easy mode way to do things.
+This is honestly the most optional, but also the most __Big "E" Easy Mode__ way to do things.
 If you have a cheap $30 one that uses two probes, that's perfect.
 One probe should be in the grill about an inch or two away from any meat and the other should be in the coldest part of the breast.
 You should get it pretty deep and then move it around to figure out where the coldest part is.

 ### Butchery
 We're going to spatchcock the turkey by taking a sharp, sturdy knife and running it along either side of the spine. and then cut off the leg quarters.
 I prefer to trim off the wings as well, they can just go right in with the neck and spine for making gravy.
 I also take the time to trim off excess rib bones, just to make things a little nicer.